endorlabs/github-action/CONTRIBUTING.md

 - `yarn run build`: This transpile the TypeScript source code to JavaScript
 - `yarn run format`: This formats source files with [Prettier](https://prettier.io), to ensure consistent formatting
   - `yarn run format:fix`: This applies recommended fixes for formatting issues from Prettier.
+- `yarn run license`: This validates the current expected dependency licenses with [licensed](https://github.com/github/licensed)
+  - `yarn run license:fix`: This updates the currently cached list of licenses, to allow for manual review.
 - `yarn run lint`: This lints the source code with [ESLint](https://eslint.org), to catch syntax errors and ensure code ensure a consistent code style
   - `yarn run format:fix`: This applies recommended fixes for linting issues from ESlint.
 - `yarn run package`: This packages the action source code and dependency code together under `dist/`